Our Approach: We first spend time to understand the patents and the underlying technology our

 • Creating an Opportunity Summary to characterize the IP and the markets it relates to.

-• Developing a short list of ten to forty prospective bidders in each market segment based on
+• Developing a ranked list of ten to forty prospective bidders in each market segment based on

 our network of industry relationships and our connection within the IP brokerage community.